ElektraInitiative/libelektra/doc/decisions/bootstrap.md

 ## Considered Alternatives

-- Implement a hack so that `system:/elektra` is actually read as `system`.
+- Implement a hack so that `system:/elektra` is actually read as `system:/`.
 (Will not solve problem 2.)
   - Its a hack.
   - Its confusing and does not play well with persistent data with relative key names.
 - Split up without compatibility mode: would need to migrate all mount points by exporting (with old version!) and then importing (with new version!)